Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

     public Transform Target;
     public override void AgentReset()
     {
+        if(this.transform.position.y < -1.0)
+        {
-        if(this.transform.position.y < -1.0){ //The agent fell
+            // The agent fell
             this.transform.position = Vector3.zero;
             this.rBody.angularVelocity = Vector3.zero;
             this.rBody.velocity = Vector3.zero;
         }
+        else
+        {
-        else { //move the target to a new spot Target.position = new Vector3(Random.value * 8 - 4,
+            // Move the target to a new spot Target.position = new Vector3(Random.value * 8 - 4,
                                           0.5f,
                                           Random.value * 8 - 4);